-The District's response to the noncompliance findings identified in our audit is described in the accompanying schedule of findings and questioned costs.
-The District's response was not subjected to the auditing procedures applied in the audit of compliance and, accordingly, we express no opinion on the response.
+Government Auditing Standards requires the auditor to perform limited procedures on the District's response to the noncompliance findings identified in our compliance audit and described in the accompanying schedule of findings and questioned costs.
+The District's response was not subjected to the auditing procedures applied in the audit of compliance and, accordingly, we express no opinion on it.